khatri5034/CSC-675-humanoid-robot-fleet-management-db/milestones/milestone3/contributions.md

 **Email:** kyu19@sfsu.edu
 **GitHub:** Kerry3616

-- Worked on Rules 10, 11, 12 and conveted them into SQL code
+- Worked on Rules 10, 11, 12 and converted them into SQL code

 ---